-At the end of 2020, the Federal Ministry will host the 3rd European Youth Work Convention.
-It will take place when the German EU Council Presidency and the German Chairmanship of the Committee of Ministers of the Council of Europe overlap.
-The Federal Ministry has taken on the task of establishing the European Youth Work Agenda.
-This strategic framework is meant to strengthen and further develop youth work policies and practices in Europe.
+At the end of 2020, the Federal Ministry hosted the 3rd European Youth Work Convention.
+It took place when the German EU Council Presidency and the German Chairmanship of the Committee of Ministers of the Council of Europe overlapped.
+The Federal Ministry took on the task of establishing the European Youth Work Agenda.
+This strategic framework aims to strengthen and further develop youth work practice and policies in Europe.

 If you are interested in the Children and Youth portfolio of the Federal Ministry, you can find more information on its website.

 JUGEND für Europa is the National Agency for the EU programmes Erasmus+ Youth in Action and European Solidarity Corps in Germany.
 It has supported European integration since 1988, particularly by promoting the mobility of young people and experts as well as fostering youth policy co-operation across Europe.
 In this capacity, the agency is responsible for implementing the EU youth programmes in Germany.

 JUGEND für Europa implements and supports projects for child and youth services experts, decision-makers, researchers and young people who are active in this field.
 It collaborates with a large number of respected national and international partners.
 The agency is legally attached to IJAB – International Youth Service of the Federal Republic of Germany.
 It works on behalf of the European Commission and the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth.